 Frequently asked questions

-What is the best Python course for beginners in 2026?
+What is a good Python course for beginners in 2026?

 How long does it take to learn Python?